NeevChandiramani/quote-of-the-day/README.md

 - Mobile responsive
 - Simple and clean design
 - Easy to use
-- No ads - tracking - cookies
+- No ads - No tracking - No cookies

 ## Usage